BitNile Metaverse Debuts Socia - GuruFocus.com

 “BitNile.com has surpassed 1,400,000 engaged users since its launch,” said Douglas Gintz, President of BNI.
 “Our team is working diligently to introduce additional games and other forms of entertainment on the Platform that we expect will appeal to our expanding audience.”

-Launched on March 1, 2023, the Early-Access version of the Platform provides a preview of the virtual world and related activities.
+Launched on March 1, 2023, the Early Release version of the Platform provides a preview of the virtual world and related activities.
 New features and functionality will be added as they become available, including social gaming, eCommerce, live streaming entertainment, and social networking.

+Users can access and explore the early-access version of the Platform and receive updates by visiting https://BitNile.com.

 About BitNile Metaverse, Inc.

-Founded in 2011, BitNile Metaverse (Nasdaq: BNMV) owns 100% of BitNile.com, Inc., including the BitNile.com metaverse platform.
+Founded in 2011, BitNile Metaverse ( BNMV) owns 100% of BitNile.com, Inc., including the BITNILE.COM metaverse platform.
 The Platform, which went live to the public on March 1, 2023, allows users to engage with a new social networking community and purchase both digital and physical products while playing 3D immersive games.
-In addition to BitNile.com, Inc., BitNile Metaverse also owns three non-core subsidiaries either directly or indirectly: approximately 66% of Wolf Energy Services Inc. (OTCQB: WOEN) indirectly; 100% of Zest Labs, Inc. directly; and approximately 89% of Agora Digital Holdings Inc. directly.
-BitNile Metaverse also owns approximately 70% of White River Energy Corp (OTCQB: WTRV).
+In addition to BitNile.com, Inc., BitNile Metaverse also owns three non-core subsidiaries either directly or indirectly: approximately 66% of Wolf Energy Services Inc. ( WOEN) indirectly; 100% of Zest Labs, Inc. directly; and approximately 89% of Agora Digital Holdings Inc. directly.
+BitNile Metaverse also owns approximately 70% of White River Energy Corp ( WTRV).

 About Ault Alliance, Inc.